MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 3. [Webhacking.kr](http://webhacking.kr/)

-4. [0xf.at](https://0xf.at/) - a website without logins or ads where you can solve password-riddles (so called hackits)
+4. [0xf.at](https://0xf.at/) - a website without logins or ads where you can solve password-riddles (so called hackits).

 5. [fuzzy.land](https://fuzzy.land/) - Website by an Austrian group.
 Lots of challenges taken from CTFs they participated in.